The PetscSF Scalable Communication Layer: Experimental Results

 \subsection{Mesh Distribution on CPU}

-This section reports on the robustness and efficiency of the PetscSF infrastructure as used in the mesh distribution process.
+This section reports on the robustness and efficiency of the PetscSF infrastructure as used in the mesh distribution process through DMPlex.
 In the first stage, the cell-face connectivity graph is constructed and partitioned, followed by the mesh data's actual migration (topology, labels associated with mesh points, and cell coordinates) and then the distributed mesh's final setup.
 We do not analyze the stage around graph partitioning and instead focus on the timings associated with the distribution of the needed mesh data followed by the final local setup.

-We consider the migration induced by a graph partitioning algorithm on three initial distributions of a fully periodic $128\times 128 \times 128$ hexahedral mesh: \begin{itemize} \item {Sequential}: the mesh is entirely stored on one process. \item {Chunks}: the mesh is stored in non-overlapping chunks obtained by a simple distribution of the lexicographically ordered cells. \item {Rand}: the mesh is stored randomly among processes. \end{itemize} The sequential case is common in scientific applications when the mesh is stored in a format that is not suitable for parallel reading.
+We consider the migration induced by a graph partitioning algorithm on three different initial distributions of a fully periodic $128\times 128 \times 128$ hexahedral mesh: \begin{itemize} \item {Seq}: the mesh is entirely stored on one process. \item {Chunks}: the mesh is stored in non-overlapping chunks obtained by a simple distribution of the lexicographically ordered cells. \item {Rand}: the mesh is stored randomly among processes. \end{itemize} The sequential case is common in scientific applications when the mesh is stored in a format that is not suitable for parallel reading.
 It features a one-to-all communication pattern.
 The Chunks and Rand cases represent different mesh distribution scenarios after parallel read, and a many-to-many communication pattern characterizes them.
 Ideally, the Chunks case would have a more favorable communication pattern than the Rand case, where potentially all processes need to send/receive data from all processes.
 Fig. \ref{fig:SFPlexMig} collects the mesh migration timing as a function of the number of processes used in the distribution.
 Timings remain essentially constant as the number of processes is increased from 420 to 16,800 due to increased communication times and a decrease in the subsequent local setup time, confirming the scalability of the overall implementation.
+The Chunks' timings had some irregularity, since initial mesh distributions in this case varied from less-optimal to almost-optimal, affecting the timed second redistribution.